 Frequently Asked Questions

 What happens after I apply?
-We invite all applicants to a group interview - you can expect to hear from us within three weeks about scheduling your interview.
+We invite all applicants to a group interview.
+Candidates can expect to hear from us within approximately three weeks after an application deadline with information about scheduling an interview.

 What if I need to miss a class due to work travel or a planned commitment, or an emergency?
 We understand that students occasionally have unavoidable conflicts with class.
 If you miss more than 3 classes, you will not earn your certificate, but we can work with you to make up missed classes in some cases.

 How much homework is there?
-On average, students spend 90-120 minutes preparing for each class, primarily reading articles and cases.
+On average, students spend 60-90 minutes preparing for each class, primarily reading articles and case studies.

 Will I receive books or a reading packet?
 You will receive online access to class materials; you may print them if you wish.